-Disease-modifying antirheumatic drugs
+Disease-modifying anti-rheumatic drugs

 In patients with chronic symptoms or in patients with persistent inflammation despite the use of the agents mentioned above, other second-line drugs may be used.
-Clinical experience with these so-called disease-modifying antirheumatic drugs (DMARDs) has been mostly in rheumatoid arthritis and in psoriatic arthritis.
+Clinical experience with xenobiotic DMARDs has been mostly in rheumatoid arthritis and in psoriatic arthritis.
 DMARDs have also been used in reactive arthritis, although their disease-modifying effects in the reactive arthritis setting are uncertain.